christophergrant/flake8-pyspark-collect/README.md

 ## rationale

 The usage of [DataFrame.collect()](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.collect.html) is a common anti-pattern in Apache Spark.
 [Apache Spark](https://spark.apache.org/) is a **parallel** processing engine that helps distribute computations over an army of resources.
 When you use `collect()`, you put all of the data onto a single node, which is the opposite of parallel.
-Bad usage of collect can lead to cluster instability and bad user experience.
-There are some legitimate purposes of using collect(), but in my experience, a large amount of its usage is not warranted and does not help the user.
-For these reasons, this plugin was built to issue alerts when DataFrame.collect() is being used.
+Also, bad usage of `collect()` can lead to cluster instability and bad user experience.
+There are some legitimate purposes of using `collect()` but a large amount of its usage is not warranted and does not help the user.
+For these reasons, this plugin was built to issue alerts when `DataFrame.collect()` is being used.

 ## as a pre-commit hook